chagacordycepslions-manereishiturkey-tail

 The Cell Wall Problem

 Fungal cells are encased in a rigid cell wall made primarily of chitin — the same structural polymer found in insect exoskeletons.
 This is the first and most important fact about mushroom supplementation, because chitin is largely indigestible by the human GI tract.
-We don't produce chitinase, the enzyme needed to break it down.
+We produce very limited chitinase activity — not nearly enough to efficiently break it down.

 This matters because the bioactive compounds inside mushroom cells — the beta-glucans, triterpenes, and other actives — are partially trapped behind this chitin matrix.
 Raw dried mushroom powder, regardless of the species or the quality of the mushroom itself, delivers a fraction of its potential bioactive content because the cell walls remain largely intact through digestion.